 If you want to learn how to find out who owns a property in NJ, be sure to contact your local title rep.

 This representative can provide you with a focused real estate marketing list.
-The basic search field criteria list includes transaction histories, address, neighbor listings, property features, characteristics, and information on nearby schools.
+The basic search field criteria list includes transaction histories, addresses, neighbor listings, property features, characteristics, and information on nearby schools.

 Depending on the local community in question, the lists can include info on demographics as well.